 LISA ENGELKEN is a fearless singer with a daunting stage presence.
 Her horn-like phrasing and tonal clarity puts a chill back into contemporary jazz vocals and “defines the ‘extra’ in extraordinary“ (Jazz Times).

 Part freight train, part junkyard trombone, Engelken alternately locomotes and floats through a myriad of moods & vocal styles, spicing her tunes with Portuguese, French, Spanish and Italian.
-But her operatic and theatrical training couldn’t polish off the rough edges and she wields an acrobatic 3-octave range like a weapon, like a wand, intensified by sheer joy, crankiness and irony.
+But her operatic and theatrical training couldn’t polish off the rough edges and she wields her acrobatic three-octave range like a weapon, like a wand, intensified by sheer joy, crankiness and irony.

-Engelken hails from Big Skies, Kansas and attributes her vocal development to her birth order – the youngest child in an enormous family: sheer power, technique and “Mata Hari vocals” (Village Voice) define Lisa’s voice, as she persevered to be heard above the constant din and chaos that surrounded her.
+Engelken hails from Big Skies, Kansas and attributes her vocal development to her birth order – the youngest child of 13: sheer power, technique and “Mata Hari vocals” (Village Voice) define Lisa’s voice, trained through perseverance to be heard above the constant din and chaos that surrounded her.

-Lisa’s first concerts were performed to an imaginary camera whilst riding tractors or tying bales under the relentless summer sun, retrieving the family’s milk cow from across the fields, or when weeding a giant garden that produced the most succulent tomatoes ever known to mankind.
-The entire Joni Mitchell box set was performed for the cattle, always apt & attentive (a captive audience, literally.) as she sang and accompanied herself on a tin gallon can (having no way to roll the piano out to the fields and her alto sax experimentation proved too aggressive for bovine appreciation).
+Lisa’s first concerts were performed to an imaginary camera whilst riding tractors or tying bales under the relentless summer sun, retrieving the family’s milk cow from across the fields, or while weeding a giant garden that produced the most succulent tomatoes ever known to mankind.
+The entire Joni Mitchell box set was performed for the cattle (a captive audience, literally) as she sang and accompanied herself on a tin gallon can.

 Lisa’s fluency in Italian inspires her to reference romance languages and repertoire in performance (She once sang in Japanese, whilst performing the traditional Fan Dance in full Geisha attire, under the coaching of Japanese performance poetess Shizumi.).